pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 `Into<T>` types allow us to convert `Self` into `T`.

 These traits are two different sides of the same coin.
-We can only impl `From<T>` for our types because the `Into<T>` impl is automatically provided by this generic blanket impl:
+We should only impl `From<T>` for our types, because the `Into<T>` impl is automatically provided by this generic blanket impl:

 ```rust
 impl<T, U: From<T>> Into<U> for T {